 For a change, I would also make some creamy baked eggs (I will have to tell you all about those baked eggs soon; I have been serving it for friends many times and it is always a success).

 As long as it is in season, roasted tomatoes will practically always be part of a homemade brunch at our place.
 I usually favour vine or cherry tomatoes as they carry a sweet and rich flavour, and I think their texture once roasted is slightly jammy and gives a nice balance with the rest of the meal.

 For a quick dinner, they are a nice addition to pasta too (just add a bit more olive oil with the pasta and sprinkle some grated parmesan cheese).

 - 2 dozens small vine cherry tomatoes (or alternatively a small punnet of cherry tomatoes)

 Arrange the tomatoes on a baking tray, or a small baking or gratin dish.
 Put the garlic cloves among them.
 Then, pour the olive oil on top of the tomatoes.
 Sprinkle the sugar, salt and pepper.

-Put in the oven and leave for 15 minutes (or until the tomatoes have the same appearance as in the photo above).
+Put in the oven and cook for 15 minutes (or until the tomatoes have started to blister).

 Dispose of the garlic cloves before serving.